-The extensibility model of Microsoft Dynamics CRM
+Extend Microsoft Dynamics CRM

-Applies To: CRM 2015 on-prem, CRM Online
+Applies To: Dynamics CRM 2016, Dynamics CRM Online

 When you develop an application that uses the Microsoft Dynamics CRM server, you use Web services to communicate with the underlying xRM platform layer.
 Microsoft Dynamics CRM uses a metadata driven architecture to provide the flexibility to create custom entities and additional system entity attributes and also to make upgrades and enable transportation of solutions easier.
 This allows for changes in the data structure without requiring any change to code in Microsoft Dynamics CRM.

 The xRM platform does not impose business-specific logic.
 This layer imposes only generic constraints such as security.
 It contains the building blocks for an application, but by itself is nothing more than a collection of related objects.
 However, the interaction between those objects is used to implement more extensible logic such as the quote-to-order-to-invoice processing and pricing logic.

 The xRM platform also controls access to data through security, controls access to the database, and raises events for workflow processes and custom business logic implementations (plug-ins).
 The platform layer provides for both incoming and outgoing email processing through Microsoft Exchange Server.

 In This Section

 - Dynamics CRM application platform - A platform for building extended CRM (xRM) applications

 CRM provides a powerful platform for building line-of-business applications.
 These applications are often referred to as Extended CRM (xRM) applications because they leverage the relationship tracking capabilities beyond the typical customer relationship management (CRM) scenarios.
 This topic introduces resources to learn more about this capability.